 An Atomic Safety and Licensing Board, a trial-level body within the Nuclear Regulatory Commission that determines rights and obligations between disputing parties in agency licensing and enforcement cases, rejected a hearing petition from Erwin Citizens Awareness Network, a local advocacy group, on January 30.
-Through the petition, ECAN sought to intervene in a license amendment request by Nuclear Fuels Services Inc. The company is seeking the amendment in order to refine highly enriched uranium metal at its plant in Erwin.
+Through the petition, ECAN sought to intervene in a license amendment request by Nuclear Fuel Services Inc. The company is seeking the amendment in order to refine highly enriched uranium metal at its plant in Erwin.
 Uranium metal can be used for a variety of purposes, including weapons, nuclear power reactors and medical applications.

-Nuclear Fuels Services is the sole facility licensed to process highly enriched uranium to make nuclear fuel for reactors used to power the U.S. submarine fleet and aircraft carriers.
+Nuclear Fuel Services is the sole facility licensed to process highly enriched uranium to make nuclear fuel for reactors used to power the U.S. submarine fleet and aircraft carriers.
 NFS also downblends highly enriched uranium to produce low-enriched uranium suitable for use as commercial nuclear reactor fuel and for national defense programs.
 Downblending is a process in which highly enriched uranium is mixed with natural uranium to make low-enriched uranium.

 NFS is seeking permission to begin refining highly enriched uranium as soon as construction to accommodate the new process is completed within the plant.
 The new product line is intended to fill a gap in production while the aging uranium processing facility in the Y-12 National Security Complex in Oak Ridge, Tennessee, which is typically responsible for this process, is replaced by a new facility.

 The new refining process would recycle existing material.
 The United States has not produced highly enriched uranium for nuclear weapons since 1964, according to an emailed statement from a National Nuclear Security Administration spokesperson.